Ras Baraka: Early political career

-Newark mayoral elections
+Mayor of Newark

+Elections

 Baraka ran his first campaign for mayor when he was 24 years old, in 1994.

-Baraka ran in the 2014 Newark mayoral election against former Assistant State Attorney General Shavar Jeffries, after fellow council members Anibal Ramos, Jr. and Darrin S. Sharif dropped out of the race.
+Baraka ran in the 2014 Newark mayoral election against former Assistant State Attorney General Shavar Jeffries, after fellow council members Anibal Ramos, Jr. and Darrin Sharif dropped out of the race.
 In August 2013, fellow council members Mildred C. Crump and Ronald C. Rice issued statements formally backing Baraka's candidacy.
 Baraka's slate for the municipal council included John Sharpe James (council member-at-large running for South Ward), Mildred C. Crump (council member at-large incumbent), Alturrick Kenney (at-large candidate), Patrick Council (at-large candidate) and Joe McCallum (West Ward candidate).

-In December 2013, the Communication Workers of America, a trade union which counts 2000 members living, and thousands more working in Newark, endorsed Baraka.
+In December 2013, the Communications Workers of America endorsed Baraka.
 In February 2014 he received the endorsement of former New Jersey governor Richard Codey and Jersey City mayor Steven Fulop.
 In March he was endorsed by 1199SEIU United Healthcare Workers East.

 On May 13, 2014, Baraka was elected mayor of Newark.
 Official results show that of 44,951 ballots cast, he received 24,358 to Jeffries' 20,593.
-He succeeds Luis A. Quintana, after completing the term of Cory Booker, who had resigned after being elected to the United States Senate in October 2013.
-Baraka was sworn in as the city's 40th mayor by former Governor of New Jersey Richard Codey at ceremonies at the New Jersey Performing Arts Center on July 1, 2014, for a four-year term.
+He succeeded Luis A. Quintana, who was completing the term of Cory Booker, who had resigned after being elected to the United States Senate in October 2013.
+Baraka was sworn in as the city's 40th mayor by former governor of New Jersey Richard Codey at ceremonies at the New Jersey Performing Arts Center on July 1, 2014, for a four-year term.

-Transition team and municipal council composition
+Baraka was re-elected in 2018 and 2022.

+Transition

-Soon after winning the election, Baraka had initiated meetings with Cory Booker on May 19 with Governor Chris Christie, and Essex Executive Joseph N. DiVincenzo, Jr. on May 21.
+Soon after winning the 2014 election, Baraka initiated meetings with Cory Booker on May 19 with Governor Chris Christie, and Essex County executive Joseph N. DiVincenzo Jr. on May 21.

-On May 28, 2014, Baraka announced his transition team, headed by former mayor Kenneth Gibson, comprising sixteen committees that will report to him before his inauguration.
+On May 28, 2014, Baraka announced his transition team, headed by former mayor Kenneth Gibson.

-In the 2014 local elections four of the municipal council candidates Baraka supported won their races, leading the expectation that the elected body, in which he needs five votes on the nine-member council to get any proposal passed, will be cooperative to his agenda.
-His preferred candidates who won seats on the council last month include: At-large Councilwoman Mildred C. Crump, and union leader Eddie Osborne in the at-large race and At-large Councilman John Sharpe James in the South Ward race and Gayle Chaneyfield-Jenkins in the Central Ward race.
-Incumbents East Ward Councilman Augusto Amador North Ward Councilman Anibal Ramos, Jr. and At-large Councilman Carlos Gonzalez were also re-elected on Shavar Jeffries' ticket.
-Mayor Luis A. Quintana, who was elected to be an at-large councilman, ran as an independent.

 Baraka appointed his brother, Amiri "Middy" Baraka, Jr. as his chief of staff.

+Tenure

+Politico has described Baraka as "one of the most progressive Democrats in New Jersey, and possibly the nation".

-During his tenure as mayor he has earned praise for improving Newark's economic prospects.
+During his tenure as mayor, Baraka has earned praise for improving Newark's economic prospects.